ember-cli-deploy/ember-cli-deploy/README.md

 Ember-CLI Apps'.
 The whole workflow is heavily inspired by Luke Melia's talk about [Lightning Fast Deployment(s) of Rails-backed Javascript Apps](https://www.youtube.com/watch?v=QZVYP3cPcWQ).

-`ember-deploy` aims to be the go-to-solution for deploying all Ember-CLI apps thus it also supports other types of deployments that differ from the one Luke suggests.
-Please see this README's subsection about `custom adapters` on how to get started with your own deployment strategy with `ember-deploy`.
+`ember-cli-deploy` aims to be the go-to-solution for deploying all Ember-CLI apps thus it also supports other types of deployments that differ from the one Luke suggests.
+Please see this README's subsection about `custom adapters` on how to get started with your own deployment strategy with `ember-cli-deploy`.

-You can also have a look on how to use this ember-cli-addon in the following video of a talk about `ember-deploy` I gave at [Ember.js-Munich](http://www.meetup.com/Ember-js-Munich/) (demo starts around 7 minutes into the video).
+You can also have a look on how to use this ember-cli-addon in the following video of a talk about `ember-cli-deploy` I gave at [Ember.js-Munich](http://www.meetup.com/Ember-js-Munich/) (demo starts around 7 minutes into the video).

 <a href="https://www.youtube.com/watch?v=Ro2_I5vtTIg" target="_blank">![ember-deploy talk](http://img.youtube.com/vi/Ro2_I5vtTIg/0.jpg)</a>